hamdivazim/Console-Games/README.md

 # Console-Games
-Welcome to ConsoleGames, a simple Python module to make great console games!
+Welcome to ConsoleGames, a great Python module to make great console games!

 ## How does it work?